-304.04 Orientation of Glazed Façades
+304.05 Orientation of Glazed Façades

-For new buildings, other than villas and industrial buildings, one of the following must be achieved:
+For new buildings, other than villas and industrial buildings, One of the following must be achieved:

-- 1. At least fifty percent (50%) of the total glazed surface area of the building, (excluding glazed areas with back insulated panels), must have a north orientation which includes 150 degree angle started from east toward North West. - 2.
-South and west glazed areas, excluding glazed areas with back insulated panels, must be treated environmentally.
+1. At least fifty percent (50%) of the total glazed surface area of the building, (excluding glazed areas with back insulated panels), must be facing the angle located between the east and the north-west which equals to 135 degrees starting from the east.

+2. South and west glazed areas, excluding glazed areas with back insulated panels, must be treated environmentally.

-304.05 Hardscape
+304.06 Hardscape